Illustration by Emily Blevins, animation by Claudia Cardia

 Fire up your favorite music or tune in to a good podcast, because you’ve got the next 75 miles to listen and enjoy the scenery until the next stop in Blowing Rock, North Carolina.
 Along this segment of the Parkway, the road is softened by elegant curves and long, expansive views.
 You’ll cross the North Carolina border along the road’s inaugural section.
 Construction began here at Cumberland Knob in 1935, part of Roosevelt’s New Deal, and the entire length of the highway was finally completed in 1987.

-Outside Blowing Rock, pay a visit to Moses Cone Manor (Milepost 294.1), also called Flat Top Manor, a grand 1901 Colonial Revival mansion built by a local textile magnate.
+Moses Cone Manor (Milepost 294.1), also called Flat Top Manor, a grand 1901 Colonial Revival mansion built by a local textile magnate.
 The house and grounds are quite beautiful (and two of Cone’s sisters were notably prolific collectors of modern art in the early 20th century), but the main draw here is the Parkway Craft Center, which operates from early April through late November.
 The center sells distinctive mountain-made goods in the craft shop, with more displayed accompanied by explanatory labels in a gallery area.
 The Southern Highland Craft Guild sponsors craft demonstrations by artisans on the front porch of the mansion, teaching arts such as wood-turning, broom-making, and felting.

 Blowing Rock’s Main Street is a blend of good antique shops, gift stores, fudge stores, clothing boutiques, and corny souvenir joints.
 Browse away before retiring to The Blowing Rock Brewing Company Ale House & Inn for a cold beer and a comfortable bed at day’s end.